weshipsoftware/weshipsoftware.github.io/.alternator/!readme/FAQs.md

 <details>
   <summary>How will I make requests?</summary>
   <p>
-    We us Notion to manage requests.
-You'll receive an invite to a Notion project where you can add requests, check on progress, and collaborate on any supporting materials.
+    We use Basecamp to manage projects.
+You'll receive an invite to a Basecamp project where you can add requests, check on progress, and collaborate on any supporting materials.
   </p>